Suplmnt

 The traffic jam you can't see

-Picture a roundabout in your liver where molecules trade tiny tags called methyl groups—like toll tokens that turn genes on or off and build crucial molecules.
+Picture a roundabout in your liver where molecules trade tiny tags called methyl groups—like toll tokens that genes on or off and build crucial molecules.
 When the folate lane clogs, homocysteine backs up.
 That's not just a lab number; high homocysteine strains vessels and accompanies several diseases.
 TMG—chemically trimethylglycine—offers a side road.
 It donates a methyl token so your liver enzyme (betaine-homocysteine methyltransferase) can recycle homocysteine back into methionine, easing the jam.
 In rare genetic forms of homocystinuria, this detour is so vital that the FDA approved prescription betaine (Cystadane) to push traffic through; clinicians even watch for a response within days and a new steady state within about a month.
 [1]

 "Creating an alternate remethylation pathway" is how clinicians describe betaine's role in these patients—a literal bypass for a biochemical bottleneck.
 [2]